 In September 2014, Dwight and the Shanghai Qibao High School will launch Shanghai Qibao Dwight High School, the first non-profit, independent, Chinese-foreign collaborative high school approved by the Shanghai Education Committee.
 This exciting development will afford Chinese and international students in grades 10 through 12 the opportunity to attend a new three-year, full-time boarding school in Shanghai.
 Blending the best of Eastern and Western traditions, our school leaders share more about the new school and Dwight's global educational philosophy on this video

 Chancellor, The Dwight Schools

-Stephen H. Spahn has been Dwight School New York’s Chancellor for over forty years.
-He completed all course work for a Ph.D. at Columbia University, where he was an International Fellow and a Woodrow Wilson Scholar.
+Stephen H. Spahn has been Dwight School's Chancellor for 47 years.
+He completed all coursework for a Ph.D. at Columbia University, where he was an International Fellow and a Woodrow Wilson Scholar.
 He holds a bachelor’s degree from Dartmouth, where he was an All-American basketball player, Phi Beta Kappa, a Senior Fellow, and an Intern at the United Nations under a 1926 Public Service Fellowship.
 After graduation, he attended Wadham College, Oxford University.

 In 1980, Mr. Spahn helped found the Anglo-American School, which was the 58th school in the world to offer the IB Program and merged with Dwight School New York in 1993.
 Mr. Spahn was also the founder of the 59th school to offer the IB Program, the International School of London in 1972.
 He also currently serves on the Board of our sister school, Dwight School London.

-For thirty years, Mr. Spahn was a Director of Down East Enterprises, which publishes Down East Magazine, Fly Rod and Reel, and Shooting Sportsman magazines.
+For 30 years, Mr. Spahn was a Director of Down East Enterprises, which publishes Down East Magazine, Fly Rod and Reel, and Shooting Sportsman magazines.

 Mr. Spahn has been involved as a Trustee of several community organizations, including Asphalt Green, Teaching Matters, and the Boys Scouts of Manhattan.
 Presently he serves on the Boards of the International Baccalaureate Organization and the RMA Museum of Art.
 He was a founding member of the Guild of International Baccalaureate Schools, and in 2000 he was a founder the Institute for Civic Leadership, of which his son, Kirk, is the President.
-Both of Mr. Spahn’s sons, Blake ’89 and Kirk ’95 graduated from Dwight and his wife, Connie, was Dwight’s Director of Admissions for twenty years.
+Both of Mr. Spahn’s sons, Blake ’89 and Kirk ’95 graduated from Dwight; and his wife, Connie, was Dwight’s Director of Admissions for 20 years.